zsb8/Python_Spark_ML_RandomForestClassifier/README.md

 Data is pubic.
 # Python_Spark_ML_RandomForestClassifier
-Use RandomForest to find the best the AUC(Area under the Curve of ROC)
+Use RandomForest to find the best the AUC(Area under the Curve).

 Running environment is Spark + Hadoop + PySpark